osmottawa/osmottawa/infrastructure/osm2pgsql.md

 ## Using osm2pgsql

+### Create PostgreSQL DB

+Using PgAdmin3 you will create a new Database `gisdb` with postgres as the user and create the PostGIS extension.

+Documentation can be found on [LearnOSM](http://learnosm.org/en/osm-data/setting-up-postgresql/)

 ### Download Data

 Using the [HOT Export](http://export.hotosm.org/) you can download a large area directly from the latest OSM server.